DougEdey/dougedey.github.io/_posts/2014-03-22-RaspberryPi-Setup.md

 sudo modprobe w1-therm
 ````

+If you're on a newer kernel you may need to edit your /boot/config.txt

+    sudo nano /boot/config.txt

+Add this line

+    dtoverlay=w1-gpio,gpiopin=4

 If you do not use OWFS, you cannot use anything except for temperature probes on the one-wire bus